microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/report-identity-access.md

 ### AD FS application activity

-Provides information about how a relying party is configured with Active Directory Federation Services (AD FS), its aggregated usage, and whether the relying party configuration can be migrated to Azure Active Directory.
+The AD FS application activity report provides information about how a relying party is configured with Active Directory Federation Services (AD FS), its aggregated usage, and whether the relying party configuration can be migrated to Azure Active Directory.
 For more information, see the [relyingPartyDetailedSummary](/graph/api/resources/applicationsigninsummary?view=graph-rest-beta) resource.

-### Sign-ins
+### Application sign-in

-Evaluate the usage of applications sign-ins in your tenant using either a summary report or a report that provides details of sign-ins, such as the number of sign-ins and whether any errors occured during sign-in.
+Evaluate the usage of application sign-ins in your tenant using either a summary report or a report that provides details of sign-ins, such as the number of sign-ins and whether any errors occured during sign-in.
 For more information, see the [applicationSignInSummary](/graph/api/resources/applicationsigninsummary?view=graph-rest-beta) resource.

 ### Registration and usage

-Obtain a better understanding of how users in your organization use Azure AD capabilities, such as self-service password rest and multi-factor authentication (MFA).
+Get a better understanding of how users in your organization use Azure AD capabilities, such as self-service password rest and multi-factor authentication (MFA).
 You can determine which authentication methods are more successful for your organization, what types of errors end users are running into, and what campaign you need to run to help your end users adopt the use of self-service password rest and MFA.
 For more information, see the [authentication methods usage report API](/graph/api/resources/applicationsigninsummary?view=graph-rest-beta).

-## What's new
-Find out about the [latest new features and updates](/graph/whats-new-overview) for this API set.

 ## Next steps